jeffreymorganio/improve-html-heading-layout/README.md

 About
 -----

-The joinLastTwoWordsOfElement function uses jQuery to replace the last space character in the selected HTML elements with the non-breaking space entity (&ampnbsp;).
+The joinLastTwoWordsOfElement function uses jQuery to replace the last space character in the selected HTML elements with the non-breaking space entity (`&nbsp;`).

 Example
 -------